CamilaBernales/CamilaBernales/README.md

 🔭 I’m currently working on Digiventures

-🌱 I’m currently improving my skills as a fullstack developer, learning typescript and mobile apps development.
+🌱 I’m currently improving my skills as a fullstack developer learning typescript and mobile apps development.